 1. Monitoring phase: Implement the lookback window and fee calculations off-chain to gather data and refine parameters.
 This lab already does this with mainnet data.

-2. Policy phase: Introduce node relay rules and wallet-level policies that recommend fees based on the computed standard and priority fees, without changing consensus rules.
+2. Policy phase: Introduce node relay rules and wallet-level policies that recommend fees based on the computed marginal and priority fees, without changing consensus rules.

 3. Consensus phase: If the policy phase is successful, implement consensus changes to enforce the dynamic fee mechanism on-chain.
 The rules based on this design can be simple: